DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

 ### Seeing and managing organisational permissions

-If the user works for an accredited body which ratifies another organisation’s courses, they won’t be able to manage those permissions—they’ll only be able to see them.
+If the user works for an accredited body who ratifies courses for another organisation, they’ll only be able to see those permissions—not change them.

-Currently the organisation page doesn’t show these relationships.
+Currently the organisation page doesn’t show these relationships which means users could be confused because they know they have relationships with these organisations.

 If we add this information onto the page
-Then users will be able to understand what they can do and why
+Then users won’t be flummoxed and they’ll be able to undestand who controls certain permissions

 {{ appFigure({
   image: {